-In May 2016, which was retroactively effective on February 1, 2016, the Company entered into a five year lease agreement for facilities in Beijing, China where some manufacturing work is to be performed.
-In connection with the lease agreement, the Company has recorded an ARO liability in the amount of \$0.1 million at September 30, 2018 and 2017.
+In May 2016 (and retroactively effective on February 1, 2016), the Company entered into a five year lease agreement for facilities in Beijing, China where certain manufacturing and administrative work is currently being performed.
+In connection with the lease agreement, the Company has recorded an ARO liability in the amount of \$0.1 million at September 30, 2019 and September 30, 2018.